Pratylenchus penetrans: Lifecycle

 Pratylenchus penetrans is a migratory nematode which means it moves from root to root and is also an endoparasite which means go into the roots.
 There are both female and male nematodes, with distinguishing differences being a spicule for the males and that males have a bent tail while females have a straight tail.
 They reproduce sexually, with the females laying single eggs in the root or soil.
 After embryonic development within the egg to the first stage juvenile (J1), the nematode molts to the second-stage juvenile (J2) and hatches from the egg.
 The nematode then molts from the J2 to J3, J3 to J4, and finally J4 into an adult.
-J2, J3, J4, and adults all have a vermiform, worm-like shape, and can all invade the roots.
+J2, J3, J4, and adults all have a vermiform, worm-like shape, and all can invade the roots.
 Entry into the roots is accomplished by mechanical pressure and cutting action of the stylet of the nematode, usually just behind the root cap but may occur through other surfaces of the roots, rhizomes, or tubers.
 The nematode feeds on the cells within the root, usually until the cell lyses and cavities are formed.
 Then the nematodes move forward within the root to feed on healthy plant cells.
 Since P. penetrans is a migratory nematode, they can move from plant to plant, but usually do not migrate more than 1–2 meters from the root zone that they first infect, thus invasion of many roots can take place in the nematodes life span.
 The nematode overwinters in infected plant parts or in the soil at any life stage, however J4 is the optimal life stage.